MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-storage-infrastructure-overview.md

 ### Volume health state: Warning

-When the volume is in a Warning health state it means that one or more copies of your data are unavailable but Azure Stack can still read at least one copy of your data.
+When the volume is in a Warning health state, it means that one or more copies of your data are unavailable but Azure Stack can still read at least one copy of your data.

 | Operational state | Description |
 |---|---|